mdazfar2/Railway-reservation-system/README.md

 # Project discription
 - The Railway Reservation System is a terminal-based application that allows users to book and manage railway tickets.
 This project uses Object Oriented Programming.
 - The project will consist of the following modules/Functionalities:
-- Create an ArrayList where available stations are - Delhi, Jaipur, Prayagraj, and Mumbai
+- Create an ArrayList where available stations are - Delhi, Jaipur, Prayagraj, and Mumbai.

 # Key Features-
 **Train information:**  Easily find information about available trains by specifying your source and destination stations, along with your travel date.
 Our system currently offers three trains for your convenience.